woodward/vim-flashcards/vim/Window commands.md

 ctrl-pageup           ⮂  Move one tab to the left

 ctrl-w q              ⮂  Quit the current window.
 Same as :quit command ctrl-w c              ⮂  Close the current window.
-If the window is on a tab and it's the last window for the tab, the window and the tab are closed
+If the window is on a tab and it's the last window for the tab, the window and the tab are closed.
+Same as :close
-:close[!]             ⮂  Close the current window (the ! makes it close even if there are changes) ctrl-w o              ⮂  Close all of the windows except the current window :only[!]              ⮂  Close all of the windows except the current window (the ! closes them even if there are changes) :hide[cmd]            ⮂  Close the current window and hide the buffer; execute cmd if it is present
+:close[!]             ⮂  Close the current window (the ! makes it close even if there are changes) ctrl-w o              ⮂  Close all of the windows except the current window.
+Same as :only :only[!]              ⮂  Close all of the windows except the current window (the ! closes them even if there are changes) :hide[cmd]            ⮂  Close the current window and hide the buffer; execute cmd if it is present
+:res[ize] num         ⮂  Resize the window to num lines